lspestrip/Stripeline.jl/README.md

 1. Significant amount of memory was required
 2. Code was quite verbose
-3. In order to improve the execution speed, we had to implement a few routines in Fortran
+3. In order to improve the execution speed, we had to implement a few routines in Fortran: this meant that the code was harder to read, as knowledge of two languages (Fortran+Python) was required.

 This new version of the pipeline should require less memory and perform somewhat faster, although full-scale benchmarks have yet to be done.
+It is far more advanced than the older pipeline, as the instrument database is updated and a destriper is already implemented.